seeshuraj/Case-study4/multigrid_assignment_report.md

-# 🧮 Multigrid Solver for 2D Poisson Equation
+# Multigrid Solver for 2D Poisson Equation

-## ✅ Problem Description
+## Problem Description

-This assignment implements and benchmarks a **Multigrid V-cycle solver** for the 2D Poisson equation with Dirichlet boundary conditions on the unit square.
+This Case study implements and benchmarks a **Multigrid V-cycle solver** for the 2D Poisson equation with Dirichlet boundary conditions on the unit square.
 It includes:

 - 5-point stencil Laplacian matrix
 - Weighted Jacobi smoothing